ergo-services/ergo/docs/advanced/message-versioning.md

 - Removing field
 - Changing field type
 - Renaming field
+- Reordering fields
 - Changing field semantics

 In EDF, any struct modification requires a new version.
+Even changing field order creates an incompatible type.
 There are no "optional fields" like in Protobuf.

 ### Deprecation